 Well, that is the “wiki” definition, but really it is a modern way to cook that involves lots of science-y things and focuses on the five senses to your meal.
 A lot of the things you taste look like one thing but then are really made out of something else.
 Your eyes are telling you are eating one thing, but in the end, your taste buds are telling you, you are eating something else entirely different.

 So when taking a culinary tour in Cancun, Mexico, I had no idea what kind of treat (pun intended) I was in for when I had a chance to meet the chef of Benazuza, Rafael Zafra.
 He studied under the grandfather of molecular gastronomy, Ferran Adrià of the #1 Restaurant in the World: El Bulli in Spain and has two Michelin stars himself and is the master creator of Benazuza.

 I even had a chance to dine at Benazuza for both breakfast and dinner on the same day and tried their tasting menu for each.
-Yes that’s right, an 18 course breakfast and a 26 course dinner.
-This is strictly for the professional; so don’t do this at home!
+Yes, that’s right, an 18-course breakfast and a 26-course dinner.
+This is strictly for the professionals; so don’t do this at home!

 Next up was fruit kabobs made of cantaloupe and watermelon with honey brochette and modena.

 And then white chocolate yogurt with strawberries and white chocolate foam with citrus, a salmon and tomato volcano, and ham and cheese “sincronizada”.

 There was also a potato foam with beans that was rich and creamy.

 Then a selection of baked goods with hot chocolate, but not the kind you drink around a campfire, more like real chocolate that is a liquid and pours out thick, rich, and dark.

 Benazuza, Cancun, Mexico